intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 Applications that gets a lot of benefit from hugepages and that don't risk to lose memory by using hugepages, should use madvise(MADV_HUGEPAGE) on their critical mmapped regions.

+Applications that would like to benefit from THPs but would still like a more memory conservative approach can choose 'defer'.
+This avoids inserting THPs at the page fault handler unless they are MADV_HUGEPAGE.
+Khugepaged will then scan the mappings for potential collapses into PMD sized pages.
+Admins using this the 'defer' setting should consider tweaking khugepaged/max_ptes_none.
+The current default of 511 may aggressively collapse your PTEs into PMDs.
+Lower this value to conserve more memory (ie. max_ptes_none=64).

 .. _thp_sysfs: